apache/rocketmq/docs/en/Configuration_TLS.md

 ```

 ## 2 Create tls.properties
-Create tls.properties，correctly configure the path and password of the generated certificates.
+Create tls.properties, correctly configure the path and password of the generated certificates.

 ```properties
 # The flag to determine whether use test mode when initialize TLS context. default is true